Monday, September 29, 2014

 Do you know cabbage?

-Cole crops are all the cabbage crops derived from a single species of Brassica oleracea.
+Cole crops are all the cabbage crops derived from a single species, wild mustard (Brassica oleracea).
 (Kohl is the German word for cabbage.)

 The cultivars are divided into seven or eight major groups (depending upon the authority) that are grouped according to form.